HPInc/jipp/README.md

 transport.sendData(uri, new IppPacketData(printRequest, new FileInputStream(inputFile)));
 ```

-A very basic use case is demonstrated by the `jclient` sample app.
+A very basic use case is demonstrated by the `jprint` sample app.
 To run it:

 ```
 # build the app